ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \delta d \phi \wedge \iota_{\partial_\nu} \mathrm{dvol}_\Sigma
 $$

-Hence we may take the presymplectic potential (eqs:PresymplecticPotential) of the free scalar field to be
+Hence we may take the presymplectic potential (eq:PresymplecticPotential) of the free scalar field to be

 $$
   \label{PresymplecticPotentialOfFreeScalarField}